Understand permission requirements for Windows

 Permission requirements

-The reason for this approach is that Docker Desktop needs to perform a limited set of privileged operations which are conducted by the privileged helper process com.docker.service.exe.
+The reason for this approach is that Docker Desktop needs to perform a limited set of privileged operations which are conducted by the privileged helper process com.docker.service.
 This approach allows, following the principle of least privilege, Administrator access to be used only for the operations for which it is absolutely necessary, while still being able to use Docker Desktop as an unprivileged user.

-Privileged Helper
+Privileged helper

-The privileged helper com.docker.service.exe is a Windows service which runs in the background with SYSTEM privileges.
+The privileged helper com.docker.service is a Windows service which runs in the background with SYSTEM privileges.
 It listens on the named pipe //./pipe/dockerBackendV2.
 The developer runs the Docker Desktop application, which connects to the named pipe and sends commands to the service.
 This named pipe is protected, and only users that are part of the docker-users group can have access to it.

 The service performs the following functionalities: